Louisville Truck Accident Lawyers

 How do Truck Accident Lawyers Prove Negligence in Kentucky?

 Trucking companies will do everything they can to avoid liability for an accident and are known for their quick and aggressive representation in support of the trucking company.
 Their lawyers might try to use a comparative negligence defense, arguing you contributed.
-At Meinhart Smith & Manning, PLLC we know all too well that many injury and wrongful death claims have more than one defendant, or party, allegedly responsible.
+At Meinhart & Manning, PLLC we know all too well that many injury and wrongful death claims have more than one defendant, or party, allegedly responsible.
 There are many factors that can contribute to a single trucking accident, and many parties behind these factors.
 A big rig driver, trucking company, cargo loading team, truck owner, truck leaser, third-party driver, part manufacturer, and/or other parties could all be liable for a crash.
 The party or parties that will serve as the defendant(s) in your case will be the one that fulfills all three of the following elements:

 Owed you a duty of care